Breadth First Search

 Time Complexity of BFS in Tree Traversal

-If V is the number of nodes in a tree, the time complexity to be traversed is O(V).
+If V is the number of nodes in a tree, the time complexity to traversed is O(V).

 Time Complexity of BFS in Graph Traversal

-If V is the number of vertexes and E is the number of edges in a graph, the time complexity to be traversed is O(V + E).
+If V is the number of vertexes and E is the number of edges in a graph, the time complexity to traversed is O(V + E).

 Example of Breadth First Search